brianwyka/java-cli-template/README.md

 ```sh
 ./app reflect java.lang.String
 ```
-This is because it is configured in `reflect-config.json`.
+This is because it has been configured in `reflect-config.json`.

 ### Does not Work
 ```sh